vunetsys/asearch/README.md

   - Added Abstract, Author Keywords.

 #### Current Limitations:
-- As a solution to the problem with the ssh tunneling i have contacted Elsevier to know if it is possible to get a Institutional token, Today, they have set me up with a token.
-So far i have to repopulate the database with the abstracts of the papers.
 - However I have an issue with accessing all papers so i will email Elsevier again see what is possible

 #### What i am working on currently :